OpenBB-finance/OpenBB/website/content/excel/usage/basics/index.md

 - Basics
 ---

-The add-in provides 2 types of custom functions:
+The add-in provides 3 types of custom functions:

-1. **Last value**
+1. **Last value**: returns the last value of a given symbol/field combination

-    - `OBB.LAST` - Returns the last value of a given symbol/field combination.
+    - `OBB.LAST`

     Example: